 Their fight is a continuous tug-off between survival and revival, getting swayed by the helm of modernization and protecting their ancestral culture.
 They have already lost much during colonialism: their homes were turned into cash-crop plantations for selfish motives, and they were forced to work as low-wage workers in tea plantations.
 Moreover, high malaria rates, practices like early marriage, close relationship marriage, and malnutrition have plagued them.

 Whatever it is, the tribal ecosystem in the Nilgiris calls for protection.
 The lifestyle of tribals showcases how we have survived to date.
 Apart from survival, these tribals have carried stories, practices, culture, and knowledge of medicinal plants over generations.
 We have a lot to learn from them; plus, conserving them for our future would be a bliss – both for them and our upcoming generations.

-Here are the seven major Nilgiris tribes:
+Here are the six major Nilgiris tribes: